Fall 2013 - Spring 2014

 Unsubsidized Direct Loans

 are loans that the government will not charge you interest on prior to repayment.
-The federal government pays the interest while the student remains enrolled in school at least half-time, during the 6-month grace period((for loans prior to July 1, 2012 ) and during all eligible periods of deferment.
-The current interest rate for Undergraduate Direct Subsidized loan is fixed at 3.4%.
-This rate will increase on July 01,2013 to 6.8%.
+The federal government pays the interest while the student remains enrolled in school at least half-time, during the 6-month grace period(for loans prior to July 1, 2012) and during all eligible periods of deferment.
+The interest rate prior to July 1, 2013 for Undergraduate Direct Subsidized loan is fixed at 3.4%.
+The new rate effective July 01, 2013 will be 3.86%.

 Effective July 1, 2012, the Consolidation Appropriations Act of 2012 temporarily eliminates the interest subsidy during grace periods for subsidized Direct Stafford loans for students who are no longer enrolled at least halftime.
 This will affect "new" Direct Stafford loans that have a first disbursement on or after July 1, 2012 and before July 1, 2014.

 **Effective July 1, 2012, the Budget Control Act of 2011(Pub.
 L. 112-25) mandates that Graduate/Professional students are no longer eligible for federal subsidized loans for loan periods that begin on or after July 1, 2012.